haribharadwaj/syllabi/CSD2045_PhysiologicalAssessment.md

 F : below 60

 In order to meet the CFCC and CAA standards across all areas of skills/knowledge addressed in this course, you must score 60% or more in each quiz **and** maintain an *overall* grade level of C or higher (i.e., 76% or more).
 If you score below the criterion level in any of the individual assignments, you will be given the opportunity to remediate by resubmitting the assignments on Canvas.
 The deadlines for resubmission will be worked out by the instructor in discussion with individual students on a case-by-case basis.
 If your overall grade drops below a C, you may be required to retake the course.

-## Clinical Case Presentation
-Each student will orally summarize the details of a clinical case involving physiological assessment(s) and present their analysis of the case.
-Students are welcome to bring their own cases (check with instructor if the case is suitable), or present a case that is assigned to them by the instructor.
-The oral presentation (about 12--15 mins) should stimulate discussion of the issues pertinent to the case based on knowledge acquired during this course *and* from previous classes/clinical experience.
-Any broader takeaways that the case suggests should also be discussed.

 ## Attendance Policy